- How to Access the Stellar Cluster

 - Visualization Nodes

-Stellar, a heterogeneous cluster with AMD and Intel processors, is being built to support large-scale parallel jobs predominantly for use by researchers in astrophysical sciences, plasma physics, physics, chemical and biological engineering and atmospheric and oceanic sciences.
+Stellar, a heterogeneous cluster with AMD and Intel processors, built to support large-scale parallel jobs predominantly for use by researchers in astrophysical sciences, plasma physics, physics, chemical & biological engineering and atmospheric & oceanic sciences.

 To use the Stellar cluster you have to request an account on Stellar and then log in through SSH.